Experience a day in the life of an Outdoor Academy Student from sunrise to sunset.

 The L.O.D.
 (Leader Of the Day) rings the bell to wake campus up, and we all head down to the Sun Lodge for Morning Watch.
 As we gather in silence and walk up the Wedigo Trail I remember how this hill used to feel so hard at first; now my legs are stronger, and I look forward to it every morning.
 Together, we watch the sunrise over the Blue Ridge Mountains and I know it’s going to be an amazing day.

 While I take the compost from our kitchen down to the Garden, my classmates are helping to cook breakfast, clean the dorms, and start a fire in the Den.
 We Give Thanks as a community and eat another delicious breakfast: Sweet potato scones, scrambled eggs, fruit, and local bacon.

 Morning Classes – First I head to Sikwayi for Spanish with Rodrigo.
 W’e’re planning a volunteer visit to the Hispanic community center he manages in town – El Centro.

-Then, I work on my Math project with Laura and Jen.
+Then, I work on my Math project with my teachers, Marisa and Emmy.
 We’re using solar ovens to learn about parabolic curves, and canoeing maneuvers to learn about vector angles.